 - Activities attributable to being a victim of domestic violence

 - Activities attributable to being a crime victim

 - Organ and bone marrow donation

 This list is only the beginning.
-There are more reasons why an employee can take a leave of absence.
+There are many more reasons why an employee can take a leave.